Ships of Pacific Crossroads

 By Mike Bennighof, Ph.D.

+A few years ago, it became clear that the Great War at Sea series needed a low-priced introductory game.
+Pacific Crossroads is based on American and Japanese plans for war in the early 1920's.
 It's a small game, with some unique ship types.
 Designed to show off the system, it includes a dozen scenarios featuring most of the different types of actions found in Great War at Sea.
 But for veteran players — the ones who read this webpage — we know what they want to know.
 What about the toys?
 What new ships will we find in this game?

 American Ships

-The Americans do have a pair of battleships not appearing in any naval lists, here named Alaska and Hawai'i.
+The Americans also have a pair of battleships not appearing in any naval lists, here named Alaska and Hawai'i.
 These are the Argentine dreadnoughts Rivadavia and Moreno, completed in 1914 and 1915, respectively.
 American naval officers studied the ships, built in private American yards, and made plans to take them over in case they were seized for American wartime use or if Argentina defaulted on payments and the U.S. Navy was forced to purchase them to bail out the builders.
 They appear in Cone of Fire in their proper Argentine colors, along with their projected but unbuilt sister ship, and in our Dreadnoughts supplement under several other flags but not that of the United States.
 I'd intended to include them there but somehow overlooked them (and even wrote scenarios and background for them).
 The names are purely speculative; if purchased/seized they would have taken the next names in the "state" sequence, probably Idaho and Mississippi, but using those (or any other "state" names) would have been very confusing for players.

 There are also two battle cruisers present, the 1910 design we profiled in an earlier Daily Content piece.
 These carry the names of two famous American warships, Intrepid and Bonhomme Richard.
 They're fast and much better-protected than the battle cruisers of other nations, but at the cost of firepower (similar to the trade-off made by German designers, and in contrast to British and Japanese thinking).